Skip to main content

 pipeline = dlt.pipeline("pipeline", destination="dlt.destinations.filesystem")

-Above we use built in filesystem destination by providing a class type filesystem from module dlt.destinations.
+Above, we use the built-in filesystem destination by providing a factory type filesystem from the module dlt.destinations.
 You can pass destinations from external modules as well.

 import dlt